Ricky Craven: 1999–2006

-Post-retirement
+Retirement from racing

 He eventually retired and worked for ESPN and Yahoo!
 Sports as a NASCAR analyst.
 In January 2019, he departed ESPN after 12 full years with the network to work for Fox.
 Craven later left Fox at the conclusion of the 2020 season to pursue a new Ricky Craven Motorsports venture.
-He had previously owned a motorsports dealership by that name in Belfast, Maine.
+He previously owned a motorsports dealership by that name in Belfast, Maine.